timcdlucas/REMpaper/README.md

 I test each model against each other.
 Models that are adjacent in the modelRegions [pdf](ModelRegions.pdf) should be equal when we substitute the equation along which they are adjacent.

+### Plotting

+I want to plot the regions of each model as in the [pdf] as made in Mathematica.